 I know my education is important to me.
-It is important that I work to the best of my ability.
+It is important that I work to the best of my abilities.
 I agree to do the following:

-- 1. Be at school everyday and on time unless I am sick. - 2.
-Come to school each day prepared with supplies and an attitude to learn - 3.
+- 1. Be at school every day and on time unless I am sick. - 2.
+Come to school each day prepared with supplies and an attitude to learn. - 3.
 Be responsible for my own behavior. - 4.
-Respect and cooperate with other students and adults. - 5.
-Return completed schoolwork on time.
+Respect and cooperate with other students and adults - 5.
+Return completed schoolwork on time. - 6.
+Read at home.